vespa-engine/documentation/en/tutorials/text-search-semantic.md

 ## Fine-tuning sentence embeddings: advantages and disadvantages

 At this point a reasonable observation would be that we are talking about pre-trained embeddings and that we could get better results if we fine-tuned the embeddings to the specific application at hand.
-This might very well be the case but there are at least two important considerations to be taken into account, cost and overfitting.
+This might well be the case but there are at least two important considerations to be taken into account, cost and overfitting.
 The resource/cost consideration is important but more obvious to be recognized.
 You either have the money to pursue it or not.
 If you do, you still should check to see if the improvement you get is worth the cost.

 The main issue in this case relates to overfitting.
 It is not easy to avoid overfitting when using big and complex models such as Universal Sentence Encoder and sentence BERT.
 Even if we use the entire MS MARCO dataset, which is considered a big and important recent development to help advance the research around NLP tasks, we only have around 3 million documents and 300 thousand labeled queries to work with.
 This is not necessarily big relative to such massive models.